David Villar Player Props: Giants vs. Padres

 David Villar At The Plate

-- Villar is batting .157 with six doubles, five home runs and nine walks.
+- Villar has six doubles, five home runs and 10 walks while hitting .155.

+- In 37.8% of his 37 games this season, Villar has picked up at least one hit.
+He's also had three multi-hit games.

-- He has homered in 11.1% of his games this year, and 4.1% of his chances at the plate.
+- In 10.8% of his games this year, he has hit a long ball, and 4% of his trips to the plate.

-- Villar has an RBI in six of 36 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Villar has an RBI in six of 37 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.